dzivy/dzivy/README.md

 - 👋 Hi, I’m @dzivy
-- 👀 I’m interested in Blockchain devOps.
+- 👀 I’m interested in nothing at the moment.
 - 🌱 I’m currently learning mobile and web developing, in Angular and Flutter, and nodejs with differents ORM and ODM.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 - 📫 How to reach me disaivy@ventsup.com